 When the ship leaves the power range of a station the antenna redirects for a new station.
 If the ship has made a continuos turn for more than 450 degrees, the antenna has to do an unwind.
 This is done automatically and within 1 minute it will be back in correct direction.
-If for any reason a station, normally used, is not wanted at the moment, the station can be disabled by a left click in the option box for the station.
+If for any reason a station, normally used, is not wanted at the moment, the station can be disabled by a click in the option box for the station.
 Another click enables it again.
+This can be useful when the ship is leaving a station's estimated power range, but still has

-This can be useful when the ship is leaving a station's estimated power range, but still has good reception.
+I his can be useful when the ship is leaving a station's estimated power range, but still has good reception.
 If one does not want an automatic change to next station, which perhaps doesn't have the same channels, this can be manually disabled as mentioned above.
 Example of tracking along a coast line.

-A: Antenna is directed at Station 1

-B: Ship has entered the power range of Station 2 but is still within Station 1 power range.
-C: Ship has left Station 1 power range and changes to Station 2.

-D: Ship is outside of all stations power range, and is directed towards the closest one.
-E: Antenna is within Station 3 power range.
+- A: Antenna is directed at Station 1 - B: Ship has entered the power range of Station 2 but is still within Station 1 power range. - C: Ship has left Station 1 power range and changes to Station 2. - D: Ship is outside of all stations power range, and is directed towards the closest one. - E: Antenna is within Station 3 power range.